Marottichal Waterfalls: A Serene Getaway To The Land Natural Beauty

 Photo: Shijan Kaakkara / Wikimedia Commons

 Peechi Dam is a Concrete Gravity Dam, one of the oldest dams in Kerala, situated 22 km outside Thrissur city.
 Built across the Manali River, a tributary of Karuvannur, the main aim behind building the dam was to supply water for irrigation, reaching out to the paddy fields and drinking purposes.
 Spanning over 3,200 acres, on the banks of the dam, you can see elephants of Peechi-Vazhani Sanctuary.
+For those looking for things to do in Kerala, visiting Peechi Dam offers a blend of natural beauty and wildlife experiences.
 The construction of the dam was completed in 1956 under the first Prime Minister of the independent state of Kochi.

 Things To Do: Boating, Sightseeing